DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

  849 SARS-CoV-2 sequencing projects generated from the 2019/11/01 to the 2020/05/12 were downloaded from the NCBI SRA raw read database.
 SRA can be searched in various ways, including (i) on a web browser at https://www.ncbi.nlm.nih.gov/sra using a query such as `("2019/11/01"[Publication Date] : 2020/05/12"[Publication Date]) AND txid2697049[Organism:noexp] NOT 00000000000[Mbases]` or using the e-utility dedicated command line tool with commands such as `elink -target sra -db taxonomy -id 2697049 | efetch -mode xml > 00.sra.xml`

-In the same manner, downloading the actual fastq files of the dataset can be done either manualy or by using appropriate command line tools (Aspera, fasterq-dump ....
+In the same manner, downloading the actual fastq files of the dataset can be done either manualy or by using appropriate command line tools (Aspera, fasterq-dump ...)
-Detailed scripts are not provided here because the reader should have its own dataset to analyse.
+Detailed scripts are not provided here because the reader should have his own dataset to analyse.

-the list of datasets studied as well as information about the samples is provided in Table_1.
+The list of genome accessions studied as well as their metadata information are provided in Table_1.

 **########## 2. Produce the consensus sequences of each sample ##########**

 The dataset comprises sequencing data produced with both Illumina and Nanopore amplicon strategies.
 For its adaptability, we chose to analyse it using the nf-core/viralrecon workflow.
-Extensive documentation about it, including the installation procedure, usage and the numerous possible outputs can be found at https://nf-co.re/viralrecon
+Extensive documentation about it, including its installation procedure, usage and numerous possible outputs can be found at https://nf-co.re/viralrecon

-**Analysis of the Illumina based sequencing projects** Details about how to specify your input files paths in ILLUMINA_AMPLICON.samplesheet.csv are provided at https://nf-co.re/viralrecon/2.5/usage
+**Analysis of the Illumina based sequencing projects**

+Details about how to specify your input files paths in ILLUMINA_AMPLICON.samplesheet.csv are provided at https://nf-co.re/viralrecon/2.5/usage

     bash nextflow run nf-core/viralrecon -r 2.4.1  \